Josh Kay: Chesterfield

 Kay joined EFL League Two side Chesterfield on 4 January 2018.
 He made his debut in a 4–0 defeat against Accrington Stanley on 6 January 2018.
 His contract was not renewed by Chesterfield at the end of the 2017–18 season.

 Barrow

 Following his release, Kay signed a two-year contract for National League side Barrow on 26 June 2018, joining former Chesterfield caretaker-manager Ian Evatt at the Cumbria club.
 Kay formed part of the National League title winning side of 2020.

 He was one of three Barrow players to be offered a new contract at the end of the 2022–23 season.

 AFC Fylde

 On 9 August 2023, Kay returned to AFC Fylde following their promotion back to the National League.

 Oldham Athletic

 On 1 July 2024, Kay joined National League side Oldham Athletic on a two-year contract.

-Macclesfield FC

-On 4 September 2025, Kay joined National League North side Macclesfield FC on loan until the end of the 2025-26 season.
+On 4 September 2025, Kay joined National League North side Macclesfield FC on loan for the remainder of the 2025–26 season.

+On 4 May 2026, Oldham Athletic announced that Kay would depart the club upon the expiry of his contract.

+Macclesfield

+On 1 August 2026, Kay returned to Macclesfield on a permanent deal.